The Fall 2016 issue of TOCA Talk is sponsored by EnP.

 TOCA will be emailing the 2017 Membership Renewal forms soon.
 The value of being a TOCA member and the benefits you receive are many.
 Professional development and networking are at the top of the list.
 You are an important part of the organization and TOCA is embarking on a marketing plan for membership that intends to show you the many key reasons why its important for you to renew your membership.
 Look for many efforts from your TOCA members in the next several months about membership value.

 These efforts are being led by Andrew Gillman of Performance Marketing, Fuzz Martin of EPIC Creative and board member Russ Warner of GIE Media.
 They would love to hear from you regarding expanding the value TOCA brings to its members and our membership.

 And you can also help us reach our membership goal, help TOCA grow and also have the opportunity to win some cash prizes with the TOCA Simple Membership Rewards Program.
 Recruit members to TOCA and you personally will receive cash!
 How simple is that?
 Look for more details to be coming soon at the GIE+EXPO in Louisville next month.

 In the meantime, if you find value in TOCA, wed like you to renew all of your members and maybe even increase your individuals within your company or organization.

 TOCA membership, compared to other organizations, is a tremendous bargain.
 Its only $140 per year for the first member and $90 for the second and subsequent members.
 Let us thank those companies and organizations who have continued to support us with a high level of membership.

-Please note that again this year we have added an optional tax-deductible $15 contribution to membership dues for the TOCA Foundation.
+Please note that we add an optional tax-deductible $15 contribution to membership dues for the TOCA Foundation.
 If you prefer not to contribute, please notify the TOCA office at 952-758-6340.

 TOCA and Bayer Offer New Member Breakfast Reception at GIE + EXPO Meeting